 Take a look at the countries that have changed their names over the course of time

-The Republic of Macedonia to the Republic of North Macedonia
+Republic of Macedonia to Republic of North Macedonia

-One of the most recent countries to join the league of nations that changed its names is the Republic of North Macedonia.
+One of the most recent countries to join the League of Nations that changed its name is the Republic of North Macedonia.
 On February 13, 2019, the nation took its present name and several political factors can be attributed to this.

 State spokesman Mile Boshnjakovski clarified that the country can be referred to as North Macedonia in short.
 He also said that the nation’s official language continues to be Macedonian and citizens are also referred to as Macedonians instead of North Macedonians.

 Holland officially changed to The Netherlands in 2020 for easy recognition at international cultural and sporting events.
 This was basically a marketing move to improve the country’s branding.
 It is also a step towards its geographical and social inclusivity as Holland consists of two provinces— North and South Holland and The Netherlands bridges the gap.

 Though its official tourism and information website continues to be called Holland.com, its logo has been changed to orange NL with a tulip motif and the Netherlands mentioned with it.
 All official documents and references also use The Netherlands to address the country.

 The rebranding cost around USD 319,000.

 In 2018, Swaziland changed its name to Kingdom of Eswatini.
 In an attempt to do away with the country’s colonial past, under the United Kingdom, King Mswati III took the occasion of the country’s 50th anniversary of independence in April, to make the announcement.

 While addressing the nation, the King said that many countries take their previous name after independence and that is the main reason behind the change.
 Additionally, on many occasions, tourists confuse it with Switzerland, which is located in Europe.
 The southern African nation borders South Africa in the east and lies to the south of the Kruger National Park.